My shopping cart

-Continue ShoppingFrom outdated research to archaic teaching methods, there’s one thing that will always be true about education: it will never stop evolving.
-In the last handful of decades, the evolution of education has been supercharged by the influences of new technologies.
+Education never stops evolving.
+In the last few decades, the evolution of education has been supercharged by the influences of new technologies.
 TV carts, LaserDiscs, classroom computers, 3D printers, robotics, drones — the classroom technological transformation has kicked into high gear in recent years.

 Recognizing that learning environments were changing as quickly as the students within them, in 1979, at a backyard barbecue in Eugene, Oregon, a tight-knit group of forward-thinking K-12 and University of Oregon educators began asking some of the most compelling technology-in-the-classroom questions.